mkforsb/mfmathpaint/README.md

     $ docker compose -f docker[/with-latex]/nonroot-db-with-secrets/docker-compose.yaml up

 For security it is recommended to use one of the `nonroot-db-with-secrets` setups.

-Enabling LaTeX
--
-For Debian/Ubuntu and derivatives:

-    $ apt-get install texlive-latex-base dvipng

-Then edit your index.html to load `mfmathpaint/modules/latex.js`

 License
 -